Where to find answers about Rainbow

 If your licence key originally worked with Rainbow version 7.2 or earlier, and you haven’t changed your Excel user name, the most likely explanation is that you have downloaded the current version (8.0 or later) of Rainbow Pro.
 This uses a different system for the licence key (linked to your name and email address), and will not accept your old licence key.

-You can upgrade to the current version of Rainbow Pro for a small charge on our Products page, or you can go to the Installation page, scroll down to “Rainbow add-in files”, and re-download the add-in file for Rainbow Analyst Professional 7.2.
+You can purchase a licence for the current version of Rainbow Pro for much less than the original price of Rainbow version 7.2 on our Products page, or you can go to the “Rainbow add-in files” section of the Installation page and re-download the add-in file for Rainbow Analyst Professional 7.2.
 Just follow the instructions to install this file, and you will be able to re-use your original licence key.

 Why do I get asked for the Rainbow Password when I exit from Excel?